fluiddyn/hg-setup/README.md

 ## Install

-Here, we give commands to install altogether and in an isolated environment Mercurial, its more useful extensions ([hg-git] and [hg-evolve]) and hg-setup.
+Here, we give commands to install in two isolated environment on one side Mercurial and its more useful extensions ([hg-git] and [hg-evolve]) and on the other side hg-setup.

 ### From the package on PyPI